nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <hr>

-**Use case: Edit an existing TA in the system**
+**Use case: Edit an existing candidate in the system**

 **MSS**

-1. User requests to edit a TA
+1. User requests to edit a candidate
-2. TAlent Assistant™ requests for TA's inputs
+2. TAlent Assistant™ requests for candidate's inputs
 3. User selects candidate to edit and inputs the updated details
-4. TAlent Assistant™ edit the specified TA
+4. TAlent Assistant™ edit the specified candidate

     Use case ends.